philipd/r-n-r/draft.md

 If we implement linked lists in Javascript, we won't get these kind of performance enhancements.
 So is it even worth it to try?

-The answer, surprisingly, may be "yes."
+I decided to find out myself.
 I created a [JavaScript class](https://github.com/philipd/linked-list) to implement a singly-linked list data structure, then ran it through various performance tests to compare it to JavaScript's built-in arrays.
 With an array containing a million randomly-generated strings, making a thousand additional insertions into the middle of the array took roughly 3 seconds.
 Performing the same number of insertions into a linked list of the same length took roughly 7 *milliseconds*.

 It's worth clarifying, however, that insertion into a linked list can be O(1) or O(n) depending on what information you begin with.
 If you have already have a reference to the location in memory where you want to insert your new element, insertion is O(1); just change a couple of reference pointers and you're done!
 But if you only know the *ordinal position* where you want to perform your insertion, insertion is O(n) because you need to step through the list to find the appropriate location in memory.